react-native-camera/react-native-camera/docs/RNCamera.md

 This component supports subviews, so if you wish to use the camera view as a background or if you want to layout buttons/images/etc. inside the camera then you can do that.

+**Example subview:**

+### react-native-barcode-mask

+A Barcode and QR code UI mask which can be use to render a scanning layout on camera with customizable styling.

+Read more about [react-native-barcode-mask](https://github.com/shahnawaz/react-native-barcode-mask) here.

 ## Testing

 To learn about how to test components which uses `RNCamera` check its [documentation about testing](./tests.md).